marcusoftnet/marcusoftnet.github.io/_posts/2016-09-14-that-will-not-work-here-and-toyota-kata-mindset.md

 ---
 layout: post
-title: Toyota Kata and the 'We can't do that here'-fallacy
+title: Toyota Kata and the We cannot do that here-fallacy
 author: Marcus Hammarberg
 date: 2016-09-14 10:51:52
 tags:
   - Agile
   - Lean
   - Tools
 ---

 I'm re-reading the [Toyota Kata book](https://www.amazon.com/Toyota-Kata-Managing-Improvement-Adaptiveness/dp/0071635238) right now I had forgotten how much it influenced my thinking.
 If you haven't read it - go and do that now.
 Don't read this post - read the book.
 I won't mind.